MateuszDabrowski/elquent/README.md

 - [ ] _Change from two (one and two column) LP templates to just one modular template_
 - [ ] _Add optional questions for template filling as in campaign flow_
+- [ ] _Automatically add thank you page based on data from first page_

 ---